-Abu Dhabi International (AUH) Airport
+Abu Dhabi International Airport AUH

 AUH Airport is located 32 miles from the center of Abu Dhabi, the capital city of the United Arab Emirates (UAE).
 Three highways merge into E10 just before the airport approach: Highways 30, 2 and 8.

 (tel.
 971 (0)2 5757377; /fax 458) with 30 rooms & a small mosque is located inside Terminal 1 (right side, just after Departure Immigration Hall).
 Booking can be done at T1 or T2 ticket counters.
 Advantage: no need to go through passport control when transiting later to another flight.
 Disadvantage: no hourly rates & fills up quickly.

 across from Terminal 3 has access to both Terminals 1 & 3, and offers meeting, entertainment & catering facilities.

-U.S. Pre-Clearance: The U.S. Customs (CBP) facility at Terminal 3 allows passengers on certain flights* to the U.S. to undergo in U.S. immigraton, customs & agriculure inspections - with check-through of their baggage to their final destination in the U.S., where they wil be considered domestic arrivals. * CBP is presently only for flights to the U.S. of Etihad's flight EY101 to NY, flight EY131 to Washington, D.C. & flight EY151 to Chicago.
+The U.S. Customs (CBP) facility at Terminal 3 allows passengers on certain flights* to the U.S. to undergo in U.S. immigraton, customs & agriculure inspections - with check-through of their baggage to their final destination in the U.S., where they wil be considered domestic arrivals. * CBP is presently only for flights to the U.S. of Etihad's flight EY101 to NY, flight EY131 to Washington, D.C. and flight EY151 to Chicago.

 U.S. citizens, along with visa-waiver country citizens, will be issued a free visitor visa upon entry.